 When you import license members from a spreadsheet, you specify a single role that is granted to all of them.
 If the destination license has several authentication methods, you also specify an authentication method for all of them.

 We recommend that you split the spreadsheet into several parts, one for each combination of a role and authentication method.
-This helps you to avoid manual correction of license roles and authentication settings.
+This helps you to avoid manual correction of license roles and authentication methods.

 If any of the imported license members have "Suspended" status, correct this.
 For more information, see Recovering suspended license members.

 In the Revizto application, sign in to the source region and save a local project copy (Project > Save As).

-In the Revizto application, sign in to the destination region, open the local project copy, and sync it with the cloud.
+In the Revizto application, sign in to the destination region, open the local project copy, and sync it.

 If the source project has custom project roles, re-create them in the destination project.